 Cardiothoracic Surgery Division

-The Division of Cardiothoracic Surgery has an outstanding national reputation for performing the highest-quality cardiothoracic surgery at the No. 1 hospital in Virginia.
+The Division of Cardiothoracic Surgery has an outstanding national reputation for performing the highest-quality cardiothoracic surgery in the state of Virginia.
 We strive to provide outstanding medical care, delivered with compassion and individualized to each patient’s circumstances.

 Adult